tdongnguyen/AT-Test/README.md

 ## Description

-This project is a technical test , part of the recruitment process for the Data Scientist Role in Auckland Transport.
-In this project, author use the provided dataset and follow a guideline from AT.
-This project is basically building a fraud detection unsupervised model, pack it up as a package and prepare a presentation for findings.
+A technical test project, part of the recruitment process for the Data Scientist Role in Auckland Transport.
+In this project, author uses the provided dataset and follow a guideline from AT.
+This project is basically about building a fraud detection unsupervised model, pack it up as a package and prepare a presentation for findings.

 ## Business Problem